-PLEASE, PLEASE, PLEASE, before answering each question, read the information below…
+PLEASE, PLEASE, PLEASE, before answering each specific question, read the information and view the charts that pertains to that question below…

 Question 1… These are typical ranges of returns one should expect to experience most the time and not the best and the worst each risk profile could be.
 There are outliers on the upside and downside.
 The risk profile all the way on the right is a 100% stock portfolio, and as you go left there is progressive less in stocks.
 For the 100% stock portfolio, the chart below shows that there are rate of return outliers on the left (larger than typical losses) and right column (larger than typical gains), and you can also see that there are significantly many more years that stocks are up than down and that therefore by being willing to take more risk there is the potential of making more in your portfolio.
 But you must be comfortable with the typical ranges of returns.